fstarnaud/ozp-documentation-wiki/Backlog.md

 * Group Management
 * Share all listing types with other users
 * Metrics for all Apps within Orgs for Org Stewards
-* Table View for Listing Management
+* Table/List View for Listing Management

 ***